BramVan-Oosterhout/katacoda-scenarios/foswiki0/dockerFoswiki/step04.md

 `docker build -t kcbase -f Dockerfile.foswiki.base . `{{execute}}

  From this base image we can build varios configurations of foswiki.
-Let's start with the regulaar CGI one.
-We use the Dockerfile.foswiki.cgi starting from the `base` image:
+Let's start with the regular CGI one.
+We use the `Dockerfile.foswiki.cgi`{{open}} starting from the `base` image:

 ```